The Prisoner in other media: Titan Comics

 In 2018 Titan Comics officially published, for the first time ever, the unpublished comic pages of The Prisoner drawn by Gil Kane and Jack Kirby in a special hardback Original Art Edition.
 The book, which presented the pages as actual size, also included an article written by Steve Englehart who wrote the Gil Kane comic, a foreword written by Mike Royer and included scans of the original ITC Press Pack as a bonus.
 Mike Allred provided a fully coloured version of a Jack Kirby spread.
 Rick Parker also provided a letterered version of the Gil Kane comics based on Englehart's original script.

 2018 also saw the launch of an all-new four-book mini-series Prisoner comic book also from Titan Comics.
 Called The Uncertainty Machine, the comic written by Peter Milligan from an original plot by David Leach (who was also the editor) was drawn by Colin Lorimer and coloured by Joana Lafuente.
 The new comic set within the world of The Prisoner introduced a Number Six in the guise of British secret agent Breen, who is given a mission to infiltrate The Village in order to rescue a fellow spy who had been taken prisoner by the mysterious and ultra secret establishment.
 The comic was critically well received.
+The original No. 6 does not appear in the story, though Patrick McGoohan's image was featured on variant covers throughout the run.

 Computer games

 In the early 1980s, Edu-Ware produced two computer games based upon the series for the Apple II computer.
 The first, titled simply, The Prisoner, was released in 1980, followed by a remake, Prisoner 2 in 1982.

+The 2009 Flash game Cyclomaniacs features a character named “Letter F,” a reference to the title character.